f-banah/Movies_library/README.md

 # My Movies
 A web application for movies collection management.
-It provides Information about:
+It provides information about:

 - Movies
 - Actors